The Hidden Gems of Lisbon: Portugal's Coastal Treasure

 At the heart of Lisbon lies the Baixa district, rebuilt after the devastating earthquake of 1755.
 Its grand squares, such as Praça do Comércio and Rossio Square, showcase Lisbon's architectural splendor and provide a vibrant backdrop for street performers, markets, and festivities.

-Art + Expression in Lisbon
+Art and Expression in Lisbon

 Lisbon is a city that celebrates creativity and expression, evident in its vibrant street art scene.
 The district of Bairro Alto is a canvas for local and international artists, with colorful murals adorning its walls and alleys.
 Take a leisurely stroll through the neighborhood, and you'll encounter an ever-changing gallery of urban art that reflects Lisbon's eclectic spirit.